nogibjj/yifu-project1/README.md

 # Individual Project #1: Rust CLI
 - Build a useful command-line tool in data engineering or machine learning engineering. (see the guide above about specs)
+- input one ip address, then you will get

 ## Steps to run
 - `make format` to format code